saai-syvendra/aora/README.md

 Built with **React Native** for seamless user experiences, **Animatable** for captivating animations, and integrated with the dependable backend systems of **Appwrite**, this app showcases impressive design and functionality, enabling seamless sharing of AI videos within the community.

-If you're getting started and need assistance or face any bugs, join our active [Discord community](#) with over 27k+ members.
-It's a place where people help each other out.

 ## ⚙️ Tech Stack

 - React Native